thomashartm/gadgeto-scanner/README.md

-# Groovy Gadjeto Scanner
+# Groovy Gadgeto Scanner

 Runs a set of security checks grouped by pentesting phase and configurable as pen testing profiles.
-For each situation, the container and the profile canbe equipped with the fitting gadget.
+For each situation, the container and the profile can be equipped with the fitting gadget.

 Each check uses of a set of underlying tools such as nmap or sslyze.
 The application uses a Dockerized Kali environment which has those tools preinstalled.